armytag/langs/qathebo/grammar/morphology.md

 ## Modifiers

 Most modifiers in Qʼathebʼo can modify either nouns or verbs.
 The root of the modifier is used in both situations, though with nouns they take additional inflection.

+The citation form for modifiers is the root with no additional affixes, as it would appear when modifying a verb.

 ### Modifying Verbs